rbleattler/mdop-docs/mdop/appv-v5/how-to-convert-a-package-created-in-a-previous-version-of-app-v51.md

 The following information provides direction for converting existing virtual application packages.

-**Important**
+> [!IMPORTANT]
-You must configure the package converter to always save the package ingredients file to a secure location and directory.
+> You must configure the package converter to always save the package ingredients file to a secure location and directory.
 A secure location is accessible only by an administrator.
 Additionally, when you deploy the package, you should save the package to a location that is secure, or make sure that no other user is allowed to be logged in during the conversion process.